upfrontsystems/optimate/README.txt

 - The client server will start and the Optimate root view can be accessed via http://127.0.0.1:8000

-- Clicking on a node label will load it's children and display a "+" next to it
+- Clicking on a node label will display the costs of the children of this node in the Slickgrid, as well as display the menu button to the right of the label

+- Clicking on the node '+' icon will load the children of that node, clicking the '-' icon will collapse the tree.
+An empty box indicates the node has no children.

-- Clicking on the "+" will display a dialog menus of options
+- Clicking on the "" will display a dialog menus of options
 	- Add
 	- Copy
   	- Paste